Nicki Minaj debuts new 'Pink Friday 2' song at MTV VMAs as NSYNC reunites and Shakira performs

 In coordinating suits, Justin Timberlake, Joey Fatone, Lance Bass, Chris Kirkpatrick and JC Chasez shared the stage with Swift.
 Bass handed Swift a friendship bracelet just as fans do at the superstar’s shows.
 “You’re pop personified,” she told the group.

-She returned to the stage later in the show’s first hour to pick up the song of the year trophy for “Anti-Hero.”
+She later returned to the stage at the Prudential Center in Newark, New Jersey, to pick up the song of the year trophy for “Anti-Hero.”

 Shakira received the Video Vanguard Award and performed an incredible bilingual medley of her decades of hits — "She Wolf," her collaboration with Rauw Alejandro "Te Felicito," the viral, record-breaking "Shakira: Bzrp Music Sessions, Vol. 53" with Bizarrap among them — in a set introduced by her "Hips Don't Lie" collaborator Wyclef Jean.